-Before entering the Reflection Room, on call staff will inform students of the expectations in the provision:
+Before entering their isolation space, on call staff will inform pupils of the expectations in their provision:

-- To be silent.

-- To follow instructions, including sitting where instructed.

-- To complete the work set.
+- To be silent - To follow instructions, including sitting where instructed. - To complete the work set. - To seek support from the supervising adult if they need some support.

-Failure to comply with the expectations in the Reflection Room will lead to more serious sanctions being used.
-Supervising staff will alert on call staff to any issues regarding conduct in the Reflection Room.
+Failure to comply with these expectations will lead to more serious sanctions being used.